MilesGiddings/Doog/README.md

 ---

 ## **Description**
-**Doog** is a fast-paced 3D maze game where you play as **Doogguy**, a brave canine warrior tasked with defending your backyard from an army of mischievous cats!
+**Doog** is a fast-paced FPS where you play as **Doogguy**, a brave canine warrior tasked with defending your backyard from an army of mischievous cats!
 Use your bark attacks, avoid claw swipes, and navigate a dynamic maze filled with power-ups and surprises.
 Built with **Raylib** and C++, this game combines OOP principles with chaotic cat-dog warfare.

 ---